Sarah A. Bird's Web Page

 and was completed in 2014 at Tuorla Observatory, University of Turku, Finland.
 I am from the United States of America and began studying physics in Missouri.
 This web page began during my studentship at University of Wyoming's summer Research Experience for Undergraduates.
 Thanks Wyoming for the introduction to HTML!

 Curriculum Vitae - pdf, includes my contact information, education, astrophysics job experience, activities, and more.

 Publications, as listed on ADS (SAO/NASA Astrophysical Data System) and as a pdf.

-Dynamical and Chemical Structure of Galactic Halos, my Ph.D. thesis accessible as a pdf through Doria, the multi-institutional repository maintained by the National Library of Finland.
+Dynamical and Chemical Structure of Galactic Halos, my Ph.D. thesis accessible as a pdf through the University of Turku.
 A paper copy of the thesis can also be purchased at the University of Turku's online bookstore.